flanksource/docs/mission-control/docs/config-db/scrapers/custom/index.md

 ## Mapping

-Custom scrapers need to define the id, type & class for each items that are scraped.
-For example: if you're scraping a file with a JSON Array where each element on the array is to be scraped as a config item, you need to define what the id, type & config class of the items should be.
-This can be done using mappings.
+Custom scrapers require defining the `id`, `type`, and `class` for each scraped item.
+For example, when scraping a file containing a JSON array, where each array element represents a config item, you need to specify the `id`, `type`, and config `class` for these items.
+Achieve this by utilizing mappings in your custom scraper configuration.

 | Field             | Description                                                                                                                                                                                  | Scheme                                              | Required |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------- | -------- |